 Cloud computing when coupled with other technology creates benefits and systems that are orders of magnitude safer and more efficient for agencies.
 We’ll talk about some of these softwares that work with cloud computing that can fundamentally improve a police officers’ job.

 3. GPS for Law Enforcement Dispatch

 The global positioning system (GPS) plays a significant role in law enforcement for many reasons.
 Stolen property can be tracked down when it has a GPS installed or built-in.
 Phones, cars, and heavy machinery are some items that have been recovered by having this technology.
 GPS technology is used to help track police cars and can be used by a police department to manage its fleet of patrol vehicles.
 This is otherwise known as a law enforcement dispatch system or Automatic Vehicle Locator (AVL).
 This helps identify which officer is closest to a 911 call, the location of the officer if they need assistance, and limits patrol overlap.
 GPS has been used to locate people that have gone missing or who were abducted.
-It also has been used as a tracking device for dangerous criminals, and is used as a monitoring device for parolees.
+AVL Software has been used as a tracking device for dangerous criminals, and is used as a monitoring device for parolees.

 4. Computer Aided Dispatch

-Computer Aided-Dispatch (CAD) softwares is also known as modern policing or 911 dispatch software in the field.
+Computer Aided-Dispatch (CAD) softwares is also known as modern policing, 911 dispatch software or public safety software in the field.
 CAD systems have become integral to the operations and efficacy of public safety agencies.
 Where in the past law enforcement would use punch cards with handwritten notes, the advent of cloud computing has helped spur on advances in CAD technology.